StephenHogsten/TableTopSwap2/README.md

 - [X] deploy to heroku
   ---
 - [ ] fix refreshing never having a user
+  - [ ] create something to check if they're logged in properly periodically?
 - [ ] jest
   - [ ] test more advancing scenarios if possible
   - [ ] for react components